What is the rotator cuff? Why does it play a big role in throwing and arm movement?

 Cocking Phase

-When you pull your arm back, your external rotators (infraspinatus and teres minor) work hard to rotate your arm backward.
-During this phase, your arm can reach extreme positions - sometimes your hand goes way behind your head!
+As you draw your arm back, the external rotators (infraspinatus and teres minor) exert considerable effort to rotate your arm backward.
+In this phase, your arm can reach extreme positions, occasionally causing your hand to extend significantly beyond your head!

 Acceleration

-As you start throwing the ball forward, your internal rotator (subscapularis) kicks in to rotate your arm forward very quickly.
-This is one of the fastest movements the human body can make!
+As you initiate the forward motion to throw the ball, your internal rotator (subscapularis) engages to quickly propel your arm forward.
+This action represents one of the swiftest movements achievable by the human body!

 Follow-Through